Updated January 6, 2019

 Pro: Low Cost

 Like we mentioned above, AutoCheck can be several times cheaper than Carfax.
 Even at retail price, you can get 300 AutoCheck reports for the same price as 6 Carfax reports.

 If you’re willing to forego the name recognition, choosing AutoCheck is a no-brainer from a price standpoint.
 But of course, name recognition cannot be fully discounted, which is leads us to our con for Autocheck.

 Con: Lack of Name Recognition

-> The lack of name recognition also leads to lower brand trust.
-Again though, good sales people should be able to overcome this by educating customers.
+The lack of name recognition also leads to lower brand trust.
+Again though, good salespeople should be able to overcome through customer education.

-> In short, the lack of name recognition can be mitigated, but could become a burden without the proper sales training.
+In short, the lack of name recognition can be mitigated, but could become a burden without the proper sales training.